Skip to main content

 Request ID propagation

-When propagateRecommendationRequestId is enabled (the default), the SDK captures the request_id from getRecommendations() and automatically attaches it to subsequent trackEvent() calls.
-This links events back to the recommendation request that produced them.
+When propagateRecommendationRequestId is enabled (the default), the SDK captures the request_id from getRecommendations() or search() and automatically attaches it to subsequent trackEvent() calls.
+This links events back to the result set that produced them.

 const recs = await sdk.getRecommendations({ userId: "user-123", limit: 5 });